Where We Work

 (Also associated with our changing climate: Air quality.
 Tree diseases.
 Reduced agricultural yields.
 Human migration.
 Pretty much everything.)

-In 2018, we’ll be working to help health systems around the world build the resiliency they need to keep providing services in a new, stormier world.
+In 2018, we’ll be working to help health systems around the world build the resilience they need to keep providing services in a new, stormier world.

 When a 7.0 magnitude earthquake struck Haiti in 2010, over 200,000 people died.
 In its aftermath, almost a quarter of the surviving population experienced post-traumatic stress disorder.
 Even more experienced a major depressive disorder.